15 Fun and Engaging Trade Show Booth Game Ideas

 Connect four

-If you want to take your trade show game-playing to the next level, consider setting up a jumbo game like Jenga or Connect Four at your booth.
+If you are looking to take your trade show game-playing to the next level, consider setting up a jumbo game like Jenga or Connect Four at your booth.

 These larger-than-life versions of classic games can be an excellent way to engage visitors and draw them in for some fun and competitive play.
-Jumbo games are also an excellent match for your trade show booth because they require minimal setup and can be played by visitors of all ages.
+Jumbo games are also a great match for your trade show booth because they require minimal setup and can be played by visitors of all ages.

 Pro Tip: Consider creating custom branding or messaging for your jumbo game.
 This can help visitors more easily associate it with your company and remember your company after the show has ended.